willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-setup.md

 #### Steps to implement audit logging

-- **Enable unified audit logging**: Turn on unified audit logging in the Microsoft Purview compliance portal to capture all user and admin activities.
+- **Enable unified audit logging** Turn on unified audit logging in the Microsoft Purview compliance portal to capture all user and admin activities.
-- **Configure audit log retention**: Set up retention policies to ensure that audit logs are retained for the required period based on your organization's compliance needs.
+- **Configure audit log retention** Set up retention policies to ensure that audit logs are retained for the required period based on your organization's compliance needs.
-- **Monitor and review logs**: Regularly monitor and review audit logs to identify any suspicious activities or potential security threats.
+- **Monitor and review logs** Regularly monitor and review audit logs to identify any suspicious activities or potential security threats.

 ### Restrict sensitive info from Copilot